cinep10/cinep10.github.io/index.md

 Implementation details and technical records.

-* ETL processing
+* ETL and Data Operations
-* Data loading strategies
+* Grafana and Monitoring
-* Grafana and monitoring
+* Debugging and Troubleshooting
-* Debugging and troubleshooting
+* Infrastructure and Deployment

 → [engineering-notes](/engineering-notes/)